-An inspiring story about a never give-up spirit.
-This young man is destined for greatness, and it started with a single mom who fought poverty to help ensure she and her son could have a better life.
-Read their inspiring story here and listen out for Jayson Tatum at the NBA Draft.
-We're praying for you...
+Repost: An inspiring story about a never give-up spirit.
+And it started with a single mom who fought poverty to help ensure she and her son could have a better life.
+Read their inspiring story of hope in the face of adversity.

 Story shared courtesy Bleacher Report: